Abc-Arbitrage/Zerio/README.md

 ## Protocol

 The protocol is pretty basic.
 Each frame contening one message is length prefixed.
-The frame content contains the message type id, and the actual serialized message.
+The frame content contains the message type id underlying value, and the actual serialized message.
 The serialization is done by the provided custom binary serializer.

 Frame